 20.3(8) Service areas.
-Service areas are defined by the boundaries on service area maps, available for viewing during regular business hours at the board's offices, and available for purchase at the cost of reproduction.
+Service areas are defined by the boundaries on service area maps.
+Paper maps are available for viewing during regular business hours at the board's offices and available for purchase at the cost of reproduction.
+Maps are also available for viewing on the board's website.
 These service area maps are adopted as part of this rule and are incorporated in this rule by this reference.